jneidel/jneidel.com/content/blog/transmission-behind-wireguard.md

 directory (`/mnt/user/media/torrents`), but you should choose a directory of your own.

-Since we want to use the transmission web UI which does not come bundled anymore we need to install it ourselves.
+Since we want to use the transmission web UI, which does not come bundled with the app anymore, we need to install it ourselves.

 There are multiple available.
-For demonstration purposes we're using transmission-web-control.
+I just went with transmission-web-control.

 Head over to their [Github releases](https://github.com/transmission-web-control/transmission-web-control/releases) and pick the link to their latest release as `dist.zip`.